Yserz/TabSwitch/README.md

 # TabSwitch

-TabSwitch is developed for the NetBeans IDE.
+TabSwitch is developed for the NetBeans&copy; IDE.
-TabSwitch allowes you to switch the editor-tabs in the NetBeans IDE in the way browsers like Chrome &copy; or Firefox &copy; do.
+TabSwitch allowes you to switch the editor-tabs in the NetBeans&copy; IDE in the way browsers, like Chrome&copy; or Firefox&copy;, do.

 ##### To switch to the left tab from the currently active one simply use